Package epispot

 Installation

 The epispot package can be installed from PyPI, Anaconda, or be built from the source.
-Before reading this guide, it is important to note that there are actually two different versions of the epispot package.
-The first of which is the master
+Below are the steps for each installation process:

 PyPI

 This is the easiest way to install epispot.
-Fire up a terminal and type:
+From a terminal, enter:

 pip install epispot